Katlego-DataLab/TELCO-CHURN-PREDICTION-FULL-ML-PIPELINE/README.md

 ### Churn by Contract Type

 Month-to-month customers churn at significantly higher rates than those on annual or two-year contracts.
-This confirms that **contract structure is a primary lever** for reducing churn — converting high-risk month-to-month customers to longer-term agreements should be a key retention strategy.
+This confirms that contract structure is a primary lever for reducing churn converting high-risk month-to-month customers to longer-term agreements should be a key retention strategy.

 ---